skripnn/react-pick-calendar/README.md

 ## install and import

-Install by executing `npm install react-calendar`
+Install by executing `npm i react-pick-calendar`

 Import by adding `import Calendar from 'react-pick-calendar';`